Chinese zodiac: Asian

 The Gurung zodiac in Nepal includes a Cow instead of an Ox, a Cat instead of Rabbit, an Eagle instead of a Dragon (Loong), a Bird instead of a Rooster, and a Deer instead of a Pig.

 The Bulgar calendar used from the 2nd century and that has been only partially reconstructed uses a similar sixty-year cycle of twelve animal-named years groups.

-The Old Mongol calendar uses the Mouse, the Ox, the Leopard, the Hare, the Crocodile, the Serpent, the Horse, the Sheep, the Monkey, the Hen, the Dog and the Hog.
+The Old Mongol calendar uses the Rat, the Ox, the Leopard, the Hare, the Crocodile, the Serpent, the Horse, the Sheep, the Monkey, the Hen, the Dog and the Hog.

 The Tibetan calendar replaces the Rooster with the bird.

-The Volga Bulgars, Kazars and other Turkic peoples replaced some animals by local fauna: Leopard (instead of Tiger), Fish or Crocodile (instead of Dragon/Loong), Hedgehog (instead of Monkey), Elephant (instead of Pig), and Camel (instead of Rat/Mouse).
+The Volga Bulgars, Kazars and other Turkic peoples replaced some animals by local fauna: Leopard (instead of Tiger), Fish or Crocodile (instead of Dragon/Loong), Elephant (instead of Pig).

 In the Persian version of the Eastern zodiac brought by Mongols during the Middle Ages, the Chinese word lóng and Mongol word lū (Dragon) was translated as nahang meaning "water beast", and may refer to any dangerous aquatic animal both mythical and real (crocodiles, hippos, sharks, sea serpents, etc.).
-In the 20th century the term nahang is used almost exclusively as meaning Whale, thus switching the Loong for the Whale in the Persian variant.
+In the 20th century the term nahang is used almost exclusively as meaning Whale, thus switching the Loong for the Whale in the Persian variant and Cat instead of Rabbit and Bird instead of Rooster.

 In the traditional Kazakh version of the twelve-year animal cycle (мүшел, müşel), the Dragon is replaced by a snail (ұлу, ulw), and the Tiger appears as a leopard (барыс, barıs).
+Cat instead of Rabbit.
+Deer instead of Pig.

-In the Kyrgyz version of the Chinese zodiac (мүчөл, müçöl) the words for the Dragon (улуу, uluu), Monkey (мечин, meçin) and Tiger (барс, bars) are only found in Chinese zodiac names, other animal names include Mouse, Cow, Rabbit, Snake, Horse, Sheep, Chicken, Dog and Wild boar.
+In the Kyrgyz version of the Chinese zodiac (мүчөл, müçöl) the words for the Dragon (улуу, uluu), Monkey (мечин, meçin) and Tiger (барс, bars) are only found in Chinese zodiac names, other animal names include Cow, Rabbit, Snake, Horse, Sheep, Chicken, Dog and Wild boar.

 In the Turkish version of zodiac, the animals are almost the same, but it replaces Tiger with Leopard (Pars), Dragon with Fish (Balık) and Goat with Sheep (Koyun).
+Cat instead of Rabbit and Bird instead of Rooster.
 Remarkably, the practise of zodiac persisted since the Ottoman Empire, including the presence of Pig (Domuz) despite contradicting Islamic rule.